 What firms should never put into general AI tools

-According to PIPEDA (consolidated 2025), organizations must limit the use of personal information to the purpose identified at collection and obtain knowledge or consent before any new use.
+According to PIPEDA (consolidated 2025), organizations must limit personal information to the purpose identified at collection and obtain consent before any new use.
+Pasting client-identifying tax data into a consumer chatbot is a new use without consent, and it is the most common PIPEDA exposure we find inside Canadian CPA firms.

-Pasting client-identifying tax data into a consumer chatbot constitutes a new use without consent and without a documented purpose, which is the most common PIPEDA exposure FC sees inside Canadian CPA firms.
-The classification table below maps common CPA data types to a sensitivity label and the AI surfaces that may handle them.
+The classification table maps common CPA data types to a Microsoft Purview label and the AI surfaces that may handle them.

 | Data type | Sensitivity label | Approved AI surface | Blocked |